Chemistry - Parents Page

 Why include Chemistry in Home Schooling

-When Chemistry is included in to the home school education it helps develop As well strong mathematical/numerical ability and supports transferable skills, including:
+When Chemistry is included into the home school education it helps develops your maths and supports transferable skills, including:

 Recording the Learning